 For more information, see Practice guidelines - National Disability Insurance Scheme and mainstream services interface (Word).

-Note: These guidelines are an initial source of detailed practice guidance and will be further developed based on feeback and the experiences of practitioners working with people with disability, their families and carers.
+Note: These two sets of guidelines are an initial source of detailed practice guidance and will be further developed based on feedback and the experiences of practitioners working with people with disability, their families and carers.

 If you would like to provide feedback about these practice guidelines please do so on the practice guidelines - NDIS and mainstream services feedback form.